broadinstitute/gnomad-browser/docs/ancestry.md

 | South Asian (SAS)              	| 15,391  	| 0       	| 15,391  	|
 | Other (OTH)                    	| 2,743   	| 491     	| 3,234   	|
 | Total                          	| 123,136 	| 15,496  	| 138,632 	|

+What ethnicities are represented in the "other" population?

+Individuals were classified as "other" if they did not unambiguously cluster with the major populations (i.e. NFE, FIN, AFR, SAS, EAS, ASJ or AMR) in a principal component analysis (PCA).